 Welcome to Crowdcontrol!

-Identify the members of your security team you'd like to participate in the program.
-Understand the Crowdcontrol role types, as each one permits different visibility and job responsibilities to each member of your team.
-Assign your team members with the appropriate role upon invite.
+Each Crowdcontrol role provides different visibility and job responsibilities for each member of your team.
+You can assign your team members the appropriate role based on the tasks you want them to perform.
 These roles may be adjusted at any point in time during your program.

 It is important to understand that although Crowdcontrol makes it easier to run a bug bounty, your program requires consistent attention.
 Having at least one individual on your security team assigned to monitor the program is highly recommended.
 Running a bug bounty program is not the same as turning on a generic scanner whose results can be ignored until there’s time to address them or a penetration test which delivers results on a predetermined date.
 Neglecting researcher submissions will do you no favors, and will undermine the potential success of your program.